DreamworldSolutions/dw-input/README.md

 - validate - Call this to validate input.
 Returns false if value is invalid.

+- formattedValueGetter - Use to auto-format value on blur.
+It provides value in argument.
+It must be return a string.

+- focusedValueGetter - Use to set value on focus.
+It provides value in argument.
+It must be return a string.

 ## Theme
 Configure color of the icon using `--icon-fill-color` css variable.